blockchain-insights/blockchain-insights-subnet/VALIDATOR_SETUP.md

-# Chain Insights Subnet - The validator Setup
+# Chain Insights - The validator Setup

 ## Table of Contents
 - [Setup](#setup)